-We couldn’t be more thrilled to help U.S. Ski & Snowboard realize its full potential.
-As everyone knows, Domo is in the business of data.
+Domo couldn’t be more thrilled to help U.S. Ski & Snowboard realize its full potential.
+As everyone knows, we are in the business of data.
 But more than that, we’re in the business of helping organizations of all shapes and sizes leverage the data and intelligence they have to optimize their performance, gain a competitive advantage, and make the most of the opportunities and endeavors they are seeking.

 Sounds like the perfect partnership, right?
 But wait, there’s more.

 The union also brings together two Utah-based organizations.
 There’s something to be said for that.
 Being able to work with businesses in our own backyard has always been important to us.
 There’s a level of accountability to it that motivates us and gives us a type of energy that’s hard to describe.